apache/incubator-xtable/rfc/rfc-1/rfc-1.md

 User's YAML configuration.
 1. `sourceCatalog`: Configuration of the source catalog from which XTable will read.
 It must contain all the necessary connection and access details for describing and listing tables.
-    1. `catalogName`: A unique name for the source catalog (e.g., "source-1").
+    1. `catalogId`:  A user-defined unique identifier for the catalog, allows user to sync table to multiple catalogs of the same name/type eg: HMS catalog with url1, HMS catalog with url2.
     2. `catalogType`: The type of the source catalog.
 This might be a specific type understood by XTable, such as Hive, Glue etc.
-    3. `catalogImpl`(optional): A fully qualified class name that implements the interfaces for `CatalogSyncClient`, it can be used if the implementation for catalogType doesn't exist in XTable.
+    3. `catalogSyncClientImpl`(optional): A fully qualified class name that implements the interfaces for `CatalogSyncClient`, it can be used if the implementation for catalogType doesn't exist in XTable.
+    4. `catalogConversionSourceImpl`(optional): A fully qualified class name that implements the interfaces for `CatalogConversionSource`, it can be used if the implementation for catalogType doesn't exist in XTable.
-    4. `catalogProperties`: A collection of configs used to configure access or connection properties for the catalog
+    5. `catalogProperties`: A collection of configs used to configure access or connection properties for the catalog.
 2. `targetCatalogs`: Defines configuration one or more target catalogs, to which XTable will write or update tables.
 Unlike the source, these catalogs must be writable.
 3. `datasets`: A list of datasets that specify how a source table maps to one or more target tables.
    1. `sourceCatalogTableIdentifier`: Identifies the source table in sourceCatalog.
 This can be done in two ways:
-      1. `catalogTableIdentifier`: Specifies a source table by its database and table name.
+      1. `catalogTableIdentifier`: Specifies a source table by its catalogName, databaseName and tableName.
+If catalogName is not provided, the default catalog will be used.
       2. `storageIdentifier`(optional): Provides direct storage details such as a table’s base path (like an S3 location) and the partition specification.
 This allows reading from a source even if it is not strictly registered in a catalog, as long as the format and location are known
    2. `targetCatalogTableIdentifiers`: A list of one or more targets that this source table should be written to.
-      1. `catalogName`: The name of the target catalog where the table will be created or updated.
+      1. `catalogId`: The user defined unique identifier of the target catalog where the table will be created or updated.
+The targetCatalog's id passed here should be one of the `targetCatalogs` defined above.
       2. `tableFormat`: The target table format (e.g., DELTA, HUDI, ICEBERG), specifying how the data will be stored at the target.
-      3. `catalogTableIdentifier`: Specifies the database and table name in the target catalog.
+      3. `catalogTableIdentifier`: Specifies a target table by its catalogName, databaseName and tableName.
+If catalogName is not provided, the default catalog will be used.
 ```
 sourceCatalog:
   catalogName: "source-1"
   catalogType: "catalog-type-1"
+  catalogConversionSourceImpl: "org.apache.xtable.utilities.CustomCatalogConversionSourceImpl"
   catalogProperties:
     key01: "value01"
     key02: "value02"